thim81/inspectr-proxy/README.md

 - **HTTP Proxy:** Forwards incoming requests to a configured backend service and returns the backend response.
 - **Request & Response Inspection:** Captures full request and response details (including headers, payload, query parameters, status codes, etc.).
-- **Webhook Inspection:** Receive incoming webhook requests for easier debugging (including headers, payload, query parameters, status codes, etc.).
+- **Webhook Inspection:** Receive incoming webhook payloads for easier debugging, without requiring a backend.
 - **Console Logging:** Optionally prints a color‑coded summary of each request/response to the terminal.
 - **Remote Broadcasting:** Optionally sends the captured data via HTTP POST to a remote broadcast destination (e.g. for central logging or further processing).
 - **Embedded Inspectr UI:** (Optional) Serves an embedded Inspectr App UI with SSE endpoints for real‑time monitoring.
+- **Public Exposure with Localtunnel:** (Optional) Exposes your proxy publicly via [Localtunnel](https://theboroer.github.io/localtunnel-www/) with the ability to define a custom subdomain.

 ## Installation